gray-panda/grayrepo/2024_flareon/07_fullspeed/readme.md

    Console.WriteLine("Encrypted Message: " + BitConverter.ToString(encryptedMessage));
 ```

-I regenerated the signature and loaded it into IDA.
+I regenerated the signature and loaded it into IDA
 Now it makes more sense

 ![hmm2](img/14.png)